On this page:

 Vable Inbox allows you complete control over your organization’s email subscriptions.
 Move away from Outlook or other email service rules and receive them via a single, convenient interface.
-You can decide whether emails arriving into your inbox are automatically forwarded onto recipients.

 How to Set Up a New Email Subscription

 If you do not already know your organization’s Vablemail address, reach out to email@example.com to request it.
 Variants of your Vablemail address can be created should this be necessary.
 This is particularly useful when receiving multiple email subscriptions that have overlapping information, as it provides a further value on which to match emails, thus enabling you to separate each email subscription to be processed by separate Inbox Rules.
 For further information on this, please reach out to Vable Support.

 Subscribe your Vablemail address to receive email subscriptions, alerts, and publications.
 In some cases, you will be able to self-subscribe and in other instances, you may need to request that the publisher subscribe the email address on your behalf.

 When a new email is subscribed to your Vablemail address, you will need to create an Inbox Rule so that it is processed correctly.
 Just like other email clients, such as Outlook, Vable Inbox Rules will group emails together and tell the system how they should be handled.